jemaw/.files/README.md

 # Dotfiles
-worstinstallscript.sh creates symlinks for all files and folders specified in the files array.
+worstinstallscript2.sh creates symlinks for all files and folders specified in the "dots" array.
-Old files are moved to ~/.dotfiles_old
+Works quite similar to gnu stow.